Online Master of Accountancy (MAcc)

 Rutgers is the 8th oldest university in the nation.
 We are the leading state university in New Jersey, spanning three campuses, including Camden, Newark, and New Brunswick, with over 65,000 current students and over 500,000 alumni worldwide.

 Earning a MAcc degree provides the expertise necessary to take advantage of opportunities to advance in accountancy, finance and related careers.
 MAcc students will expand their knowledge of accounting concepts, acquire additional technical competence, learn about the latest technological trends in business, and gain superior analytical skills.
-The MAcc degree also enables graduates to meet the 150 credit-hour requirement and prepare to sit for the CPA exam.

 After completing the Online MAcc program, in addition to your Bachelor's degree, you meet the 150 credit hour CPA licensure requirement.
 Moreover, the program allows you to meet the requirement of a minimum of 24 semester hours of accounting coursework to sit for the CPA exam.
 However, requirements vary across states and jurisdictions.
 Therefore, students interested in taking the CPA exam should carefully research the requirements in the jurisdiction in which they plan to sit to confirm they will meet all requirements.
 For information about specific jurisdictions please check https://nasba.org/stateboards/ and www.thiswaytocpa.com/exam-licensure/state-requirements/.